Jackrabbit Ski League

 High school aged skiers can train and participate in a variety of out of town races.
 Contact Aubrey Fletcher at 613-584-3348 for more information.

-The club is again offering lessons in the classic (diagonal stride) technique.
+The club offers lessons in the classic (diagonal stride) technique.
 These lessons are meant for beginner adults with little or no experience.
-The course will consist of two sessions (Sunday Jan 14 and Sunday Jan 21) starting at 1:30 pm at the chalet.
-Phil Davis will be the instructor.
+The course typically consist of two sessions on Sundays starting at 1:30 p.m. in early January.

 The lessons are free to new club members; otherwise, they are $20.
 Sign up when you register.
 Contact Phil at 613-584-3033 for more information.

 Ski Equipment Rentals

-DRXC has a large collection of used ski equipment (poles, boots, skis, waxes) for rent at a modest cost, for children and adults.
+DRXC has a large collection of used ski equipment for seasonal and occasional rentals, at the following costs:

 Contact Paul Chiasson at 613-584-9882 or firstname.lastname@example.org to arrange a fitting.

-The Club will organize a moonlight ski near the date of the full moon at the end of February/ beginning of March.
-We will provide leaders, lights and a warm drink at the chalet after the ski.
+The Club organizes two moonlight skis near the dates of the full moons in January and February.
+Warm drinks are provided at the chalet after the ski.
 Nature is expected to provide good weather and snow conditions.
-More information will be posted closer to the time.
+More information is sent to members closer to the time.

 The club has drafted a grooming policy so that members are better informed about our trail-setting objectives.
 Contact Dave Steer at 613-584-9443 for more information.

 Silver Spoon Ski Fest

-This year’s Silver Spoon will be held January 27, 2018.
-The usual classic races will be held over the club trails, together with a sprint skating event.
-Contact Helena Rummens at 584-4321 or firstname.lastname@example.org or go to www.bright-ideas-software.com/silverspoon/ for more information.
+The Silver Spoon ski races are held late January or early February.
+These consist of classic races (on the club trails) and a skate ski sprint event.
+Contact Anne Murphy at 613-858-2123 or email@example.com or go to www.bright-ideas-software.com/silverspoon/ for more information.